Generative AI Search

 Read about LLM Visibility tracking and how it's looking like right now

-Why should marketers care (if the graph above wasn't enought yet hehe)?
+Why should marketers care?
 Because visibility in LLM chats can be a real revenue booster.
 Think about it: if an AI assistant recommends your business as the solution to someone’s query, that’s as good as a personal referral.
-Early data shows these AI-driven recommendations pack a punch – products and services recommended by ChatGPT are more likely to be chosen by consumers, and even lesser-known brands see a trust boost after an AI endorsement.
+Early data shows these AI-driven recommendations pack a punch, products and services recommended by ChatGPT are more likely to be chosen by consumers, and even lesser-known brands see a trust boost after an AI endorsement.
 In one Adobe survey, 15% of shoppers using generative AI said they specifically ask AI chatbots for brand recommendations when shopping online.
 In other words, people are not just okay with AI suggestions; they’re actively seeking them out and acting on them.

 For businesses, this means that getting noticed by AI is quickly becoming as important as traditional SEO.
 If your brand isn’t showing up in those AI-generated answers, you’re essentially invisible to a growing segment of your audience.
-It’s like being missing from Google search results – but in the AI realm.
+It’s like being missing from Google search results, but in the AI realm.
 This is why the concept of LLM visibility tracking has entered the chat (pun intended).
 Just as companies track their Google rankings, leading marketers are now figuring out how to track and improve their presence in AI chatbot recommendations.
-It’s the next frontier of search visibility, and those who embrace it early stand to gain a serious edge (and possibly a few extra high-fives from the sales team).
+It’s the next frontier of search visibility, and those who invest and put effort into it early stand to gain a serious edge (and possibly a few extra high-fives from the sales team).

-Before you panic about another thing to monitor, let’s break down what LLM visibility tracking actually means, why it matters, and how you can leverage (such an AI word) it to boost your brand.
-Grab a coffee (or your favorite robot assistant), and let’s dive in
+Before you panic about another thing to monitor, let’s break down what LLM visibility tracking actually means, why it matters, and how you can leverage it to boost your brand.
+Grab a coffee (or your favorite robot assistant), and let’s dive in.

 "Many don't even realize yet, how fast consumer behavior is changing right in front of our eyes and it will surprise a lot of companies by the start of 2026 if they haven't started to act on it." – Superlines' CEO and Co-founder Jere Meriluoto